stefanache/p2p_webrtc_handshake/README.md

  	        "https://stefanache.github.io/p2p_webrtc_handshake/"
 	4. your-friend: open Chrome browser and open this link received via email:
  	        "https://stefanache.github.io/p2p_webrtc_handshake/"
-	5. your-friend: waiting... (both end-persons must be ... patient in manual p2p handshake... :)
+	5. your-friend: waiting...
+(BTW both end-persons must be ... patient in manual p2p handshake... :)
 	6. you: click on button labeled as "Create-Offer" and waiting until will be generated/written... some text in its associate textarea-box
 	7. you: copy this selected text in yours clipboard(copy-paste):